 Can I qualify for life insurance after I’ve been prescribed Pradaxa?

 Yes, individuals who have been prescribed Pradaxa can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, some folks may even be able to qualify for a Preferred rate.
 The problem is, like many other medications that are used to help folks treat “cardiovascular” issues, the pre-existing medical conditions that can cause one to be prescribed Pradaxa can vary significantly.
-This is why, even if you’ll ultimately be able to qualify for a Preferred rate, you should prepare yourself to have to answer a series of questions about your Pradaxa used prior to getting approved for coverage.
+This is why, even if you are ultimately able to qualify for a Preferred rate, you should prepare yourself to have to answer a series of questions about your Pradaxa used before getting approved for coverage.

 Why do life insurance companies care if I’ve been prescribed Pradaxa?

-Insurance companies “care” if an individual has been prescribed Pradaxa because it is a prescription medication that can be used to help some folks who may be suffering from some pretty serious medical condition in addition to simply helping someone avoid possibly developing a blood clot in the future.
+Insurance companies “care” if an individual has been prescribed Pradaxa because it is a prescription medication that can help some folks who may be suffering from some pretty serious medical condition and simply helping someone avoid possibly developing a blood clot in the future.

 This is why…

-Until a life insurance underwriter is able to determine what kind of “risk” you would pose to them as an insured, most (if not all) life insurance companies are going to choose to “error” on the side of caution.
-That is of course until they have an opportunity to learn more about “why” you have been prescribed Pradaxa and how “serious” your pre-existing medical condition actually is.
+Until a life insurance underwriter can determine what kind of “risk” you would pose to them as an insured, most (if not all) life insurance companies are going to choose to “error” on the side of caution.
+That is, of course, until they have an opportunity to learn more about “why” you have been prescribed Pradaxa and how “serious” your pre-existing medical condition actually is.